-Emily Carr University (ECUAD) is one of BC’s oldest post-secondary institutions founded in 1925.
-ECUAD is also the only post-secondary institution in BC that focuses professional learning experiences on arts, media, and design.
-Currently, ECUAD has a state-of-the-art campus on the Great Northern Highway.
-Emily Carr serves over 2,000 undergraduate and graduate-level students each year, as well as 1,900 non-credit students.
+Emily Carr University (ECUAD) is the only post-secondary institution in BC that focuses on professional learning experiences in arts, media, and design.
+Currently, Emily Carr serves over 2,000 undergraduate and graduate-level students each year, as well as 1,900 non-credit students.

-According to the 2021 QS World University Rankings, ECUAD was the only Canadian university to rank among the top 50 best universities in the world for art and design; ECUAD holds a #30 spot in the QS World University Rankings. (source).
+According to the 2021 QS World University Rankings, ECUAD held the #30 spot in the QS World University Rankings, and it was the only Canadian university to rank among the top 50 best universities in the world for art and design

 Like other institutions in Canada, ECUAD also has different rates for domestic (Canadian citizen or PR holder) and international students.

-Emily Carr currently does not have any student housing complexes or homestay arrangements.
-However, As mentioned on the ECUAD Housing website, Emily Carr recommends GEC Living Residences for their students who are looking for off-campus housing options.
+Emily Carr currently does not have any student residences or homestay arrangements.
+However, according to the ECUAD Housing website, the University recommends GEC Living Residences for their students who are looking for off-campus housing options.